udacity/cd13461-github-actions-project-starter/README.md

 For this job, you are required to:

-1. Never deploy changes if any of the previous jobs fail
+1. Never deploy changes if any of the previous jobs (`test`, `build`) fail
-2. Deploy to GitHub pages your site
+2. Deploy your site to GitHub pages
-3. Using the GitHub CLI, authenticate to GitHub with `GITHUB_TOKEN` and create an issue that reports the status of the deployment, with:
+3. Using the GitHub CLI, authenticate to GitHub with `GITHUB_TOKEN` and create an issue that reports the status of the deployment.
+The issue should have:
     1. Title: `<date> - Deployment: <status>`
         1. Make sure to replace `<date>` with today's date
         2. Make sure to replace `<status>` with the outcome of the deployment (succeeded or failed)